eczarny/sparkler/README.markdown

     /Library/Frameworks/

-If  everything  worked Xcode should be able to find Sparkle and the build should succeed.
+Finally,  please  be  sure to download and install [RegexKit] [2].
+If everything worked the Xcode build should succeed.

 # What if I find a bug, or what if I want to help?